Rodney Frelinghuysen: Other issues

 Frelinghuysen had been in favor of auditing the Federal Reserve, and supported the Iraq War.
 He opposes same-sex marriage, and has voted against legislation which would establish net neutrality, which refers to the principle that Internet service providers cannot discriminate by user, content, website, or platform, and has voted in favor of legislation that would require photo IDs for voting in federal elections.

 He had a "D" rating from NORML regarding his voting record on cannabis-related matters.
 He twice voted against providing veterans access to medical marijuana via their Veterans Health Administration doctor's recommendation.
 He blocked a vote on an amendment that would have given banks the ability to lend to legal, state-regulated marijuana businesses without having to worry about subsequent punishment by federal financial regulators.

-He was one of the 24 Republicans (and 227 Democrats) to vote "yes" on the 2008 effort to impeach President George W. Bush for misleading the United States into going to war in Iraq.
+He was one of the 24 Republicans (and 227 Democrats) to vote "yes" to refer the 2008 effort to impeach President George W. Bush to the judiciary committee, effectively killing it.